Lavrov: Russia ready to help ease Turkey-Greece tension

 Lavrov’s visit comes a month after Anastasiades asked Russian President Vladimir Putin to personally step in so that Turkey “is convinced to cease its unlawful actions.”

-But Russia's top diplomat also expressed Moscow’s concern over what he said was U.S. attempts to stir up “conflict instead of peaceful solutions” in the eastern Mediterranean.
+But speaking during a meeting with Cypriot President Nicos Anastasiades, Russia's top diplomat also expressed Moscow’s concern over what he said was U.S. attempts to stir up “conflict instead of peaceful solutions” in the eastern Mediterranean.

 Lavrov was alluding to Washington’s decision to partially lift an arms embargo on Cyprus that was designed to prevent an arms race hindering United Nations-facilitated talks to reunify the island.